Mampalli copper plate

-The Mampalli copper plate (974 AD), also romanised as Mamballi, records a donation from the chiefly family of Venad, present-day Kerala, to the Chengannur Temple.
-The inscription is the earliest epigraphical record to mention the Kollam Era (as "Kollan-Tonri Era", year 149).
+The Mampalli copper plate (973 AD), also romanised as Mamballi, records a donation made by the chiefly family of Venad (in present-day Kollam, Kerala) to the Chengannur Temple (Alappuzha, Kerala).
+The inscription is the earliest epigraphical record to mention the Kollam or Malayalam Era, referring to it as the "Kollam Thonri Era" (year 149).

-The record is engraved on both sides of a single copper plate in Vattezhuthu with necessary Grantha characters in an early form of Malayalam language.
-The plate was originally owned by Mampalli Madhom, near Trivandrum (now at Padmanabhapuram Palace Museum).
+The record is engraved on both sides of a single copper plate in Vattezhuthu (script), with the necessary Grantha characters, and is written in an early form of the Malayalam language.
+The plate was originally in the possession of Mampalli Madhom near Trivandrum and is now preserved in the Padmanabhapuram Palace Museum.

-A second plate, companion to the first one and ascribed approximately to the same date, is owned by Mampalli Madhom.
+A second Mampalli plate, regarded as a companion to the first and dated to approximately the same period, is owned by Mampalli Madhom.

 Contents

-The Mampalli record is notable for containing two royal deeds by the chiefly family of Venad.
+The Mampalli record is notable for containing two royal deeds issued by the chiefly family of Venad.

-(a) First deed (as an attipperu)
+First deed (as an attipperu)

-A meeting of Srivallavan Kotai, the chieftain (the utaiya) of Venad, with the committee of Brahmin village elders of Chengannur (Tiruchenkunrur Parutai Perumakkal) at Panainkavil palace, Kollam.
+At a meeting held at the Panainkavil Palace in Kollam between Srivallabha Goda, the ruler of Venad, and the committee of Brahmin village elders (the Parada) of Chengannur, the ruler granted to Aditya Umayamma, as a royal gift, the sole proprietary rights over the deity of the Ayirur Temple, which she had originally founded, together with the landed property of the Ayirur Temple.

-Srivallavan Kotai donated the sole proprietary rights of the deity (the pattaraka) of the Ayirur Temple, installed by Tirukkalaiyapuram Aditya Umayamma (Tirukkalaiyapurattu Atichan Umaiyammai), and the land assigned to the Ayirur deity (the landed property of the Ayirur Temple) to Tirukkalaiyapuram Aditya Umayamma.
+Second deed (as a kizhidu)

-(b) Second deed (as a kizhitu)
+The second deed records the subordination of the Ayirur Temple to the Chengannur Temple.

-Aditya Umayamma in turn donated what she received— the proprietary rights and the landed property of the Ayirur Temple — to Chengannur Temple as a subordinate property (kizhitu) with provision for the routine expenditure and the payment of protection fee (rakshabhoga) to the village assembly secretaries (potuvals).
+Umayamma, in turn, donated to the Chengannur Temple, as a subordinate property endowment (kizhidu), the proprietary rights and landed property of the Ayirur Temple that she had received as a royal gift, with Srivallabha Goda, the village assembly, and others serving as witnesses.
+The endowment included provisions for routine expenditures and for the payment of a protection fee (rakshabhoga).

-The village assembly secretaries (potuvals) were to protect the Ayirur Temple and its property and receive 200 para (a unit of measure) of paddy per year as protection fee (rakshabhoga).
-Fine is prescribed — those who violated the agreement by obstructing cultivation or confiscating property in the kizhitu, and their accomplices, were to pay 200 kalanju (a unit of measure) of gold as fine.
+The uralar were responsible for protecting the temple and its property and were entitled to receive 200 para of paddy annually as the protection fee (rakshabhoga).
+A penalty clause was also prescribed: anyone who violated the agreement by obstructing cultivation or confiscating property belonging to the kizhidu, together with their accomplices, was required to pay a fine of 200 kazhanju (a unit of measure) of gold.